4821-maker/CSP/CSP/CSP.v2/Task204/Task204-CSP-Report.md

 ## 4. Competency Specification

 Based on the **EdukNow Competence Project**, the following competencies were reused to address Task204.
-Their selection reflects the distinction between **core theoretical reasoning**, **supporting modeling activities**, and **transversal communication competencies**, as validated through expert review.
+Their selection reflects the distinction between **core theoretical reasoning**, **supporting modeling activities**, and **transversal communication competencies**.

 ### **C06 – Develop Problem-Solving Solutions Using Finite State Machines**